crosscon/baremetal-tee/nonMPU-version/README.md

 - (optional) IAR workbench msp430 Kickstart edition [official link](https://www.iar.com/products/architectures/iar-embedded-workbench-for-msp430/#containerblock_3096)
 - (optional) Java for the execution of powerConsumption measurement scripts.

+## Configuration
+Before deploying the baremetal-TEE we have to configure its TCM.
+This can be done through the `TCM/core/src/core.h` header file which contains several macros that define the behaviour of the TEE.
+In particular, we have the `FLASHADOW_ENABLE` macro that allows the TEE to be shipped with the control flow integrity module for the protection of the backward edges, i.e. a shadow stack.

 ## Loading nonMPU-BareMetal-TEE TCM (with the default untrusted application)
 In order to secure the microcontroller, the TCM (i.e. the root of trust for our architecture) needs to be loaded before any other program.
 The folder `TCM/` contains all of the required files for the compilation of nonMPU-BareMetal-TEE TCM.
 Although it is possible to also load an untrusted application right away, to be loaded with the TCM, currently the toolchain does not fully support it.
 The first initialisation should be perfomed with the default application.